arafaellacruz/golang-complete-guide-udemy-course/README.md

-# Go Programming (Golang): The Complete Developer's Guide by Udemy Course
+# Go Programming (Golang)
-This repo contains my exercises and annotations that I made during the course.
+This repo contains my exercises and annotations that I made during the course "Go Programming (Golang): The Complete Developer's Guide by Udemy Course".
 Be comfortable to clone or talk to me about it :)

 ## Summary